The History of Everyday ObjectsThe History of Everyday Objects

 https://www.skinnerinc.com/news/blog/massachusetts-furniture-the-life-and-times-of-cabinetmaker-william-munroe/

-The burgeoning American pencil industry kick-started when The Joseph Dixon Crucible Company (now Dixon Ticonderoga) and other businesses got in on the action, and New York and New Jersey housed German pencil-makers like Faber-Castell, Eberhard Faber, Eagle Pencil Company (later Berol) and General Pencil Company towards the end of the nineteenth century.
+The burgeoning American pencil industry kicked off when The Joseph Dixon Crucible Company (now Dixon Ticonderoga) and other businesses got in on the action, and when New York and New Jersey housed German pencil-makers like Faber-Castell, Eberhard Faber, Eagle Pencil Company (later Berol) and General Pencil Company towards the end of the nineteenth century.

 Dixon's first pencils